 7.4 Employee Meetings

 All meetings in an investigative and disciplinary process will be scheduled at times during the employees’ scheduled work shift and employee attendance at such meetings will be considered time worked.
-When an employee has requested PSE representation at an investigative or disciplinary meeting, PSE will be consulted in scheduling the meeting to avoid unnecessary delays in the process.
+When an employee has requested PSE representation at an investigative or disciplinary meeting, as per the employee’s Weingarten Rights, PSE will be consulted in scheduling the meeting to avoid unnecessary delays in the process; when possible such consultation will occur at least twenty-four (24) hours in advance of such meeting.

 7.5 Preemption by Title IX Processes and Procedures